ttscoff/na_gem/src/README.md

 `na` ("next action") is a command line tool designed to make it easy to see what your next actions are for any project, right from the command line.
 It works with TaskPaper-formatted files (but any plain text format will do), looking for `@na` tags (or whatever you specify) in todo files in your current folder.

-Used with Taskpaper files, it can add new todo items quickly from the command line, automatically tagging them as next actions.
+Used with Taskpaper files, it can add new action items quickly from the command line, automatically tagging them as next actions.
+It can also mark actions as completed, delete them, archive them, and move them between projects.

 It can also auto-display next actions when you enter a project directory, automatically locating any todo files and listing their next actions when you `cd` to the project (optionally recursive).
 See the [Prompt Hooks](#prompt-hooks) section for details.